-A special first-look event was held recently in Atlanta for “Come Clean,” a documentary in development on the life of Ray Anderson.
+A special first-look event was held recently in Atlanta for “Beyond Zero”, a documentary in development on the life of Ray Anderson.
 The founder and chairman of global modular carpeting manufacturer INTERFACE is widely heralded as one of the pioneers and primary influencers in the pursuit of conscious capitalism as it relates to sustainability.

 The tiny home movement has captured the imagination of many Americans, but real estate, insurance and quality issues remain.
 The solution, says the founder of Mustard Seeds Homes, may be to build—and dream—a little bigger.